Mung Chiang: Awards and honors

+Publication

 Chiang co-authored a technical undergraduate textbook Networked Life: 20 Questions and Answers (Cambridge University Press, 2012; ISBN 978-1107024946) and a popular science book The Power of Networks: Six Principles That Connect Our Lives (Princeton University Press, 2016; ISBN 9780691183305).
 The first book received the PROSE Awards in Science and Technology Writing in 2013 from the Association of American Publishers.
 The second book was mentioned in various popular media, such as in TIME Magazine.